Conserve It Forward, Inc. is a federally recognized 501(c)(3) non-profit organization (EIN 46-0574361).

 Follow us online!

-Avalon Theisen (currently 15 years old) was 7 years old when she first dreamed she could help make the world a better place for all living things.
-In the years since, she has grown her efforts into a non-profit organization called Conserve It Forward, which offers several environmental programs and activities.
+Avalon Jade Theisen was 7 years old when she first dreamed she could help make the world a better place for all living things.
+Her efforts resulted in the creation of a non-profit organization, Conserve It Forward.
 Encouraging the use of kindness and compassion to confront world issues, Avalon’s goal is to raise awareness and inspire action that benefits both the natural world and people.
-Some of Avalon's project focuses have been amphibian conservation, nature-themed art, edutainment, animal advocacy, and sustainable eating.
+Some of Avalon's project focuses have been amphibian conservation, art cards for in-care residents, edutainment, animal advocacy, sustainable eating, and peacemaking.
+Recently, she created and taught an 8-week course on peacemaking, and in the future, she will combine her service experience and education to create more classes about peacemaking, environment, and related topics.

-Now at age 15, Avalon has traveled the world to share her message, and work alongside others, while also inspiring people to believe in themselves, and to achieve their own dreams.
-Her efforts have been recognized with many awards, yet she feels her greatest achievement has been connecting with youth to inspire them to take small acts towards change, and helping them realize we can all make a positive difference no matter our age.
+Now at age 17, Avalon has traveled the world to share her message, and work alongside others, while also inspiring people to believe in themselves, and to achieve their own dreams.
+She feels her greatest achievement has been connecting with youth to inspire them to take small acts towards change, helping them realize we can all make a positive difference no matter our age.
+Avalon currently serves in many capacities, including as a Peace First Fellow, a Youth Council member for BALANCE Edutainment/Pacha's Pajamas, an Ambassador for the National Society of High School Scholars, and a Farm Sanctuary Youth Leadership Council member.
+She enjoys yoga and aerial arts and is the current USA Yoga national bronze medalist in the youth category.

 Avalon was a panelist at the 2015 Ashoka Future Forum in Washington, DC, and a Student Roundtable participant/presenter at the 2015 White House Champions of Change event.
 In late 2015, she was invited to take part in COP21 events (United Nations Climate Change Conference) in Paris, France, where she also presented.